 Cases involving environmental harm are complex due to transboundary effects, causation and cumulative impacts.
 This necessitates effective legal representation of children.
 Furthermore, litigation is often a lengthy process, and supranational bodies generally require the exhaustion of domestic remedies prior to filing a complaint.

-States should ensure children’s access to timely, appropriate and effective judicial and non-judicial mechanisms, including national human rights institutions, for violations of their rights relating to environmental harm.
-Child-sensitive procedures should be available for claims of imminent or foreseeable harms, as well as past or current violations of children’s rights.
-States should ensure that these are readily available to all children under their jurisdiction without discrimination, including for child victims of transboundary harm resulting from States’ acts or omissions within their territories.
+States should ensure children’s access to timely, appropriate and effective judicial and non-judicial mechanisms, including national human rights institutions complaints mechanisms, for violations of their rights relating to environmental harm.
+Child-sensitive procedures should be available for claims of imminent or foreseeable harms, as well as past or ongoing violations of children’s rights.
+States should ensure that these procudures are easily accessible to all children under their jurisdiction without discrimination, including for child victims of transboundary harm resulting from States’ acts or omissions within their territories.

-Complaint mechanisms should be free of charge, safe, confidential, prompt, child-friendly and accessible.
+Complaints mechanisms should be free of charge, safe, confidential, prompt, child-friendly and accessible.
 States should consider providing for collective complaints, such as class actions and public interest litigation and extending limitation periods for violations of children’s rights due to environmental harm.

 Children should have access to free legal and other appropriate assistance, including legal aid and effective legal representation, and be provided the opportunity to be heard directly in any judicial or administrative proceedings affecting them.
 States should consider additional measures to lower the costs for children seeking remedies, for example through protection from adverse cost orders to limit the financial risk to children bringing cases in the public interest concerning climate harm.